bardius/BardisCMS/README.md

 	4. copy app/config/parameters.yml.dist to app/config/parameters.yml
 	5. alter your app/config/parameters.yml with your db and environment details
 	6. composer install
-	7. npm install -g bower grunt-cli (if you have never installed them in past)
+	7. npm install -g bower (if you have never installed in past)
-	8. npm install
+	8. npm install -g grunt-cli (if you have never installed in past)
+	9. npm install
-	9. grunt first_deployment
+	10. grunt first_deployment
-	10. setup your vhost
+	11. setup your vhost
-	11. login to the admin (/admin username:admin, pass: admin)
+	12. login to the admin (/admin username:admin, pass: admin)

-Deployment / Local Installation
+Manual Deployment / Local Installation
 ------------------------------------------------------

 Please follow the steps below for a complete new install.